CIE, CAFS, LEED® AP, ASHRAE-Full Member

-has authored many published scientific articles has briefed the Federal Agencies on the relationship between "airborne influenza, humidity and flu season” in 2009 & 2013 at the EPA in Washington, DC.
+has authored many published scientific articles has briefed US Federal Agencies on the relationship between "airborne influenza, humidity and flu season” in 2009 & 2013 at the EPA in Washington, DC.

 Extensively lectured on and authored articles on airborne infectious diseases, HVAC energy efficiency, indoor air quality & air filtration.

 At EPA Headquarters in Washington ,DC, briefed all Federal agencies on how low indoor humidity in the wintertime increases infectious airborne influenza which then causes “flu season”.
 This is why COVID infections have exponentially increased in the winters of 2019-2021